LogoLogo

 How to configure: A license that allows access to a specific application

-If you want users to be able to access a specific application, but want to provide your customer with the freedom to determine which of their users get access, you will need to configure an Access License in addition to a Policy to grant access:
+If you want users to be able to access a specific application, but want to provide your customer with the freedom to determine which of their users get access, you will need to configure an Access License in addition to a :

 1. Navigate to the Configuration section